-What Is an Appraisal?
+What Are the Parts of an Appraisal?

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while the appraised value is probably the best indication of what a property is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-It all comes down to this, an appraiser from Accredited Appraisals will help you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Accredited Appraisals will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.